-A 2010 study from Yale University and UC Berkeley published in Politics & Society, “Winner-Take-All Politics: Public Policy, Political Organization and the Precipitous Rise of Top Incomes in the United States,” examines contextual government framework and economic trends around these issues.
-The results challenge the premise that increasing income inequality can be explained largely by factors such as rising returns to higher education, the technological revolution, and globalization.
+A 2010 study by Jacob S. Hacker of Yale and Paul Pierson of University of California, Berkeley “Winner-Take-All Politics: Public Policy, Political Organization and the Precipitous Rise of Top Incomes in the United States,” examines structural and political explanations for rising inequality.
+The results, published in Politics & Society, challenge the premise that increasing income inequality can be explained largely by factors such as rising returns to higher education, the technological revolution and globalization.

 The study’s key points include: